eml-eda/match/README.md

         ],name="example")
 ```

-The execution modules are classes that represent each component that will be used for the inference of a DNN fused layer.
-So it may represent a CPU, GPU, a dedicated accelerator, a cluster of CPUs or any computational component.
+## Execution Modules

+Each execution module essentially defines a **model-based hardware abstraction** of a specific accelerator.

-Also for their definition the user must extend a Match class.
-This one is ExecModule, which contains the definition of all the necessary information of a module, with a default implementation to allow the user to customize only the relevant ones.
+Execution modules shall inherit from the `ExecModule` class.
+The latter contains a default implementation of all the functions needed by MATCH to target a new accelerator, allowing users to only customize the relevant ones.

-Each ExecModule should support a list of patterns, a pattern in MATCH defines a fused layer, where there should be a computational layer and supporting ones, such as cast,clip,shift and many others.
-An ExecModule defines the supported patterns by extending the partitioning_patterns function.

-Patterns are defined through the PartitioningPattern class, that contains the name of the pattern(which should be unique throughout the target, and will be used for the rest of the process), the pattern itself, which is a function that returns a pattern defined in the TVM Relay IR language and finally a function that receives the matched patterns and issues all the remaining necessary conditions to support it.
-An example of a pattern can be shown below:
+### Supported Patterns
+First of all, each `ExecModule` should define a list of supported DNN layer _patterns_, by extending the `partitioning_patterns` method.
+A pattern in MATCH is a Relay IR expression corresopnding to a sequence of DNN operations.
+For instance, a given accelerator might match a sequence consisting of a convolution followed by cast, clip, and shift, to implement re-quantization.

+Patterns themselves are defined through the `PartitioningPattern` class, whose parameters are:
+* The pattern name, which should be unique within the target.
+* A function returning the pattern in Relay
+* A function that optionally checks for supplementary conditions that shall be true in order for the pattern to be supported by the target accelerator (e.g., a specific convolution kernel size).

+An example of pattern definition is shown below:
 ```python
 from match.partition.partitioning_pattern import PartitioningPattern